LukeShead/Reducing-Software-Vulnerabilities-within-software-development/README.md

 The first case study is from the BBC: -http://www.bbc.co.uk/news/technology-43128072

-This study shows how the need for cyber security is better than ever before, this means that there are people
+This study shows how the need for cyber security is better than ever before, this means that there is a shortage on how many people are available, this means that many companies are currently looking into how times